 Here, the verse explicitly refers to itself as a prayer.
 Some schools disguise this by substituting such words as

 The students ask for blessing from God or God's spirit.
 They are praying.

 Have I read too much into the prayers we have seen?
-Perhaps.
-Much of what I have explained stands behind the prayers, it is not explicitly in the prayers themselves.
+In a limited, tangential sense, perhaps.
+Rudolf Steiner's occultism stands behind the prayers, it is not explicitly developed in the prayers themselves.
 Few Waldorf students comprehend the details of Anthroposophical doctrine.
 But the ideas I have laid out are fully present in the belief system embraced by initiated Waldorf teachers.
-When they use prayers written by Rudolf Steiner — two of which they require their students to recite — such teachers have these beliefs in mind.
-These are the beliefs they would like their students to affirm someday if — as is hoped — they enter the ranks of Rudolf Steiner's followers.
+When they use prayers written by Rudolf Steiner, such teachers have these beliefs in mind.
+And such teachers hope that their students will eventually embrace these beliefs consciously, fully, if — as is hoped — the students one day enter the ranks of Rudolf Steiner's informed, consenting followers.

 — Roger Rawlings